Superrehtard/old_diaspora_wiki/Operation-Alpha+.md

 ##What is Alpha+?
-Operation Alpha+ is the codename of the project that focuses on improving the things we already have, with the goal to make Diaspora ready for broader adoption (by sending out invites).
+Operation Alpha+ is the codename of the project that focuses on improving the things we already have, with the goal to make Diaspora ready for broader adoption (ultimately sending out invites).

 Alpha+ is about: